calvinbui/homer-service-discovery/README.md

 This tool generates configuration files for [Homer](https://github.com/bastienwirtz/homer) using Docker container labels.

-Using Docker container labels for service discovery is inspired by the same approach used by [Traefik](https://doc.traefik.io/traefik/providers/docker/) and [Watchtower](https://github.com/containrrr/watchtower).
+Using Docker container or consul catalog labels for service discovery is inspired by the same approach used by [Traefik](https://doc.traefik.io/traefik/providers/docker/) and [Watchtower](https://github.com/containrrr/watchtower).
 ## Features

 - Generates Homer config using container labels
 - Watches for container changes
+- Watches for consul changes
 - Sort items by priority
 - Multi-arch